Jay9093/Rep1/README.md

 # Supermarket Billing and Management System

-Welcome to the Supermarket Billing and Management System, a user friendly application, designed to streamline supermarket operations!
+Welcome to my Supermarket Billing and Management System, a user friendly application, designed to streamline supermarket operations!

-This billing system is designed to enhance operational efficiency while ensuring data accuracy and security.
-Whether you're managing employees as an admin or updating stock, customer and billing details as an employee, this system provides the tools you need for seamless supermarket management.
+This billing system is super easy to navigate and aims to enhance operational efficiency while ensuring data accuracy and security.
+Whether you're managing employees as an admin, or updating stock, customer and billing details as an employee, this system provides the tools you need for seamless supermarket management.

  <details> <summary>👍 Key Features</n></summary>